What is ELD Compliance?

 - Identify and process the essential ELD requirements for carriers and drivers.
 Carriers should first establish whether or not they are exempt from the ELD mandate.
 If they are exempt, they should keep supporting documentation to prove that.

 - Select, install, and test manufacturer-certified ELDs registered on the FMCSA website.
-If carriers qualify for the ELD mandate, they must install an FMCSA-compliant ELD solution.
+If carriers qualify for the ELD mandate, they must install an FMCSA-registered ELD solution.
 Carriers should then create accounts for their drivers, administrative personnel, and other ELD users, as per the guidelines.

 - Develop and conduct ELD user training.
 Carriers must provide training to drivers, fleet managers, and other related personnel on how to operate the ELD device to record, certify, and share Hours of Service data.